-(A) In addition to the fee paid upon admission to the bar of this Court, every attorney so admitted shall pay to the Clerk of Court an annual fee in an
+(A) In addition to the fee paid upon admission to the bar of this Court, every attorney so admitted shall pay to the Clerk of this Court an annual fee in an amount to be determined by the Court.
+Such The fee shall be due and payable paid triennially commencing not later than January 31, 2003, and thereafter upon notification by the clerk of the calendar year in which such payment is due.

-- amount to be determined by the Court.
-The fee shall be paid triennially not later than January 31 of the calendar year in which such payment is due. - (B) At the time of admission, the attorney must make the initial triennial payment.
-Such fee will not be prorated within any calendar year, but an attorney first admitted in the second or third year of any triennial period will be required to make proportionate payment only for those years of such period in which the attorney's membership in the bar is effective. - (C) Any attorney who fails to pay the annual fee shall be summarily suspended, provided a notice of delinquency has been sent to the attorney's last address known to this Court at least thirty days prior to such suspension. - (D) Any attorney suspended under the provisions above shall be automatically reinstated without further order upon payment of all arrears. - (E) An attorney who has retired or is not engaged in the practice of law before this Court may advise the Clerk of Court in writing of the desire to assume inactive status and discontinue the practice of law before this Court.
-Upon the filing of such notice, the attorney shall no longer be eligible to practice law in this Court and shall not be obligated for further payment of the fee prescribed herein. - (F) Upon a filing of a notice to assume inactive status, the attorney shall be removed from the roll of those classified as active until and unless the attorney requests and is granted reinstatement to the active rolls.
-Reinstatement shall be granted (unless the attorney is then subject to an outstanding order of suspension or disbarment) upon the payment of any fees due as prescribed by this Rule. - (6) Rules of Conduct.
+- (B) At the time of admission, the attorney must make the initial triennial payment.
+Such fee will not be prorated within any calendar year, but an attorney first admitted in the second or third year of any triennial period will be required to make proportionate payment only for those years of such period in which the attorney's membership in the bar is effective. - B.(C) Any attorney who fails to pay the annual fee shall be summarily suspended, provided a notice of delinquency has been sent to the attorney's last address known to this Court at least 30 days prior to such suspension. - Any attorney suspended under the provisions above shall be automatically reinstated without further order upon payment of all arrears. - An attorney who has retired or is not engaged in the practice of law before this Court may advise the Clerk of Court in writing that he/she desires to assume inactive status and discontinue the practice of law before this Court.

+Upon the filing of such notice, the attorney shall no longer be eligible to practice law in this Court and shall not be obligated for further payment of the fee prescribed herein. - Upon a filing of a notice to assume inactive status, the attorney shall be removed from the roll of those classified as active until and unless the attorney requests and is granted reinstatement to the active rolls.
+Reinstatement shall be granted (unless the attorney is then subject to an outstanding order of suspension or disbarment) upon the payment of any fees due as prescribed by this Rule. - Rules of Conduct.
 This Court hereby adopts the Rules of Professional Conduct of the Louisiana State Bar Association, as hereafter may be amended from time to time by the Louisiana Supreme Court, except as otherwise provided by a specific rule or general order of a court.

-(7) Attorney Representation.
+Attorney Representation.
 In all cases before this Court, any party who does not appear in proper person must be represented by a member of the bar of this Court, except as set forth below.

-(8) Visiting Attorneys.
+LR83.2.6(8) Visiting Attorneys.